Having Scientific Minds is One of the Key 5 Principles of CBT.

 Beyond these sensory belief systems, we also generate hypotheses in relation to our social understanding of the world around us.

-If, for example, everytime we make a mistake, we are lablled as ‘stupid’ by others (and particularly those others whose opinions we think are more valid than others such as our parents) then we might end up concluding that making mistakes is a really terrible thing to do, and on that basis, devise strategies to avoid making mistakes at all.
+If, for example, every time we make a mistake, we are labelled as ‘stupid’ by others (and particularly those others whose opinions we think are more valid than others such as our parents) then we might end up concluding that making mistakes is a really terrible thing to do, and on that basis, devise strategies to avoid making mistakes at all.

 Whilst this might seem ‘logical’ to many readers, making mistakes is firstly a completely normal human trait and secondly the only way to actually learn anything more effective.

 Ultimately, this avoidance strategy (based on the evidence you have) is probably going to end up being a significant problem at some point in the future.